uktrade/data-hub-api/README.md

 ./manage.py sync_ch
 ```

-This truncates the Companies House table, downloads the latest data from Companies House and repopulates the table.
+This downloads the latest data from Companies House, updates the Companies House table and triggers an Elasticsearch sync.

+(Note that this does not remove any records from the Companies House table.)

 ## Dependencies